 Viewing the Firewall Log¶

-The firewall creates log entries for each rule configured to log and for the default deny rule.
+The firewall creates log entries for each rule configured to log and for various other internal rules such as default deny rules.
 There are several ways to view these log entries, each with varying levels of detail.
-There is no clear “best” method since it depends on the preferences and skill level of the firewall administrators, though using the GUI is the easiest method.
+There is no particular best method as it depends on preferences and skill level of the firewall administrators, though using the GUI is the easiest method.

 Tip

 The logging behavior of the default deny rules and other internal rules can be controlled using the Settings tab under Status > System Logs.
-See Log Settings for details.
+See Logging Preferences for details.

 Like other logs, the firewall log only retains a certain number of entries.
 If the needs of an organization require a permanent record of firewall logs for a longer period of time, see Remote Logging with Syslog for information on copying these log entries to a syslog server as they happen.